Maxdegreat/WeRead-KingsFam-Public/README.md

-# Your App Name
+# WeRead KingsFam

 ## Introduction
-Welcome to **Your App Name**, the innovative solution for [brief description of what the app does].
-Our app is designed to [main benefits and features].
+Welcome to **WeRead KingsFam**, the innovative solution for Bible scripture tailored to your life situation on your home screen.
+Our app is designed to remind you of what God is speaking to you in your current life situation weather they seem great or not so good.

 ## Features
 - **Feature 1**: Description of feature 1.